- “Board” means the Board of Directors of the Company

 - Determine that a sound and effective approach has been followed in establishing the Company’s business continuity planning arrangements, including whether disaster recovery plans have been tested periodically;

 - Review the Company’s fraud control plan and satisfy itself that the Company has appropriate processes and systems in place to capture and effectively investigate fraud-related information;

 - Review the insurance arrangements of the Company; and.

 - Determine that a sound and effective approach has been followed in developing a Cyber and Space Risk policy.

 The Company’s Control Framework is included within the Committee’s responsibilities.
 The Committee shall:

 - Ensure that management’s approach to maintaining an effective internal control framework, including over external parties such as contractors and advisers and including related party transactions is sound;

-- Determine that management has in place relevant policies and procedures, and that these are periodically reviewed and updated;
+- Determine that management has in place relevant policies and procedures, and procedures, and that these are periodically reviewed and updated;

 - Determine that the appropriate processes are in place for management to exercise delegated authorities including review of the Delegations Policy;